-- 1.Counseling: The Social Worker, School Counselor, Nurse, and/or School Psychologist shall handle referrals of students to appropriate human service agencies such as counseling and social services. - 2.PINS Petitions: The district may file a PINS (person in need of supervision) petition in Family Court on any student under the age of 18 who demonstrates that he or she requires supervision and treatment by: - a.
+- 1. Counseling: The Social Worker, School Counselor, Nurse, and/or School Psychologist shall meet with the student to provide in-school supports, as well as handle referrals of students to appropriate human service agencies such as counseling and social services. - 2.
+PINS Petitions: The district may file a PINS (person in need of supervision) petition in Family Court on any student under the age of 18 who demonstrates that he or she requires supervision and treatment by: - a.
 Being habitually truant and not attending school as required by part one of Article 65 of the Education Law. - b.
 Engaging in an ongoing or continual course of conduct which makes the student ungovernable, or habitually disobedient and beyond the lawful control of the school. - c.
-Knowingly and unlawfully possesses marijuana in violation of Penal Law §221.05.
-A single violation of §221.05 will be sufficient basis for filing a PINS petition. - 3.
-Juvenile Delinquents and Juvenile Offenders: The superintendent is required to refer the following students to the County Attorney for a juvenile delinquency proceeding before Family Court: Any student under the age of 16 who is found to have brought a weapon to school, or any student 14 or 15 years old who qualifies for juvenile offender status under the Criminal Procedure Law §1.20(42)
+Knowingly and unlawfully possessing marijuana or any substances determined to be illegal under state or federal laws, in violation of Penal Law §221.05.
+A single violation of §221.05 will be sufficient basis for filing a PINS petition.

+3. Juvenile Delinquents and Juvenile Offenders: The superintendent is required to refer the following students to the County Attorney for a juvenile delinquency proceeding before Family Court:

+Any student under the age of 16 who is found to have brought a weapon to school, or any student 14 or 15 years old who qualifies for juvenile offender status under the Criminal Procedure Law §1.20(42)